Salmon Act 1986: Provisions

-A large part of the Act updates Victorian-era legislation, for instance, the Salmon Fisheries (Scotland) Act 1868.
+A large part of the act updates Victorian-era legislation, for instance, the Salmon Fisheries (Scotland) Act 1868.

-Handling salmon in suspicious circumstances
+Handling salmon/fish in suspicious circumstances

-Section 32 of the Act is headed "Handling Salmon in Suspicious Circumstances".
+As originally enacted, section 32 of the act was headed "Handling salmon in suspicious circumstances".
 This section creates an offence in England and Wales or Scotland for any person who receives or disposes of any salmon in circumstances where they believe, or could reasonably believe, that the salmon has been illegally fished.
 Essentially, this is a provision aimed at reducing salmon poaching by making the handling of poached salmon a criminal offence.
 Section 22 introduces a parallel provision into Scottish law.
+As amended by section 229 of the Marine and Coastal Access Act 2009, section 32 is now headed "Handling fish in suspicious circumstances"; consequently, it now applies not only to salmon but also to trout, eels, lampreys, smelt, and freshwater fish, as well as any additional fish that may be specified by an order under section 40A of the Salmon and Freshwater Fisheries Act 1975.

-This offence is often cited, without its context, in lists of quirky or absurd laws—often alongside archaic or downright mythical "laws".
+The offence (whether as originally enacted, as amended by the Marine and Coastal Access Act, or both) is regularly cited, often without context, in lists of British laws that are deemed to be quirky, absurd, or archaic.